UQ-RCC/hpc-docs/Bunya-User-Guide.md

 - Bunya is currently CPU only for the standard user.
 The standard queues do not have GPU hardware resources associated with them yet.

 - Users have a location in `/home` and `/scratch/user`.
-- RDMs are located in `/QRISdata`.
-These are automounted and there is no need to request a RDM to be mounted on Bunya.
 - The quota in `/home` is 50GB and 1 million files
 - The quota in `/scratch/user` is 150GB and 100000 files.
 - User can use the command `rquota` to check on quotas and usage.
 - Users can request a shared scratch space for their group if more space is required.
 Email rcc-support@uq.edu.au for the application form.

+- RDMs are located in `/QRISdata`.
+These are automounted and there is no need to request a RDM to be mounted on Bunya.
+- Use `ls /QRISdata/QNNNN/` (the `/` at the end is important) or `cd /QRISdata/QNNNN` to *see* your RDM (where QNNNN is your RDM number).
+Due to the automount the RDM needs to be *used* to be *seen*.

 # Guide